-It has been known that the leading cause of methane emissions in the United States is animal agriculture.
+Scientists know that factory farming leads all causes of methane emissions in the United States.
 Factory farming alone can produce more greenhouse gasses than all of the transportation.
 Factory farming also uses a large amount of natural resources like water and land, and is the leading cause of deforestation.
 If this is such a prominent problem that is helping to cause climate change, the big question is why is there nothing being done about it?

 Factory farming has been known to be an incredibly inhumane process that forces animals into torturous conditions, that many people in America and the world wrongfully support.
 Most animals in animal agriculture are treated with little care for their well-being and do not account for the needs that animals have.
 Animal agriculture is the highest form of animal cruelty there is, and for what?

 Animal agriculture is, as I said, the leading cause of deforestation.
 Since the 1970s 80 percent of the land cleared in the Amazon and other rainforests has been cleared for meat production.
 Not only does this remove many plants from our ecosystem, but it also displaces the millions of indeginous animals from their homes, and will lead to their demise.
 The most interesting part of this, is that we are not using a majority of the land cleared to house animals.
 We use the land to grow thousands of tons of food for animals that the wealthiest in the world are going to consume.
 If we really think about it, we could redirect food grown for cows and other animals, to the many starving people in the world.